uggedal/uggedal.com/README.md

   - Images with captions.
 * Fix images with ![].
 * Add smartypants.
-* Stripp of some vertical margins (h1, etc) and add vertical media query to reset them.
 * Compress/concatenate css and js.
 * Atom feed.
 * Fix slugs.